Imagine you’ve just been unexpectedly diagnosed with a terminal illness at one of your routine doctor’s appointments.

-These additional health issues will also have specific criteria which define severity within each one’s framework.
+These additional health issues will also have specific criteria defining severity within each one’s framework.

 The fine print for a critical illness rider will include a plethora of exclusions for which it will not pay.
-Some related directly to the critical illnesses the protection covers.
+Some exclusions relate directly to the critical illnesses the protection covers.

-For example, the ride protection often will exclude these health issues if they are a result of a pre-existing condition.
+For example, the protection often will exclude health issues if they are a result of a pre-existing condition.

-Likewise, the rider may not cover critical illnesses occuring before 90 days into the coverage.
+Likewise, the rider may not cover critical illnesses occurring before 90 days into the coverage.

-It behooves the insured to investigate these criteria because the insurance companies often cast a wide net for these pursuits.
-The scope may include obvious choices like skydiving, but it may also add more mundane activities like hunting or martial arts to its list.
+It behooves the insured to investigate these criteria since the insurance companies often cast a wide net for these pursuits.
+The scope may include obvious choices like skydiving, but insurance providers may also add more mundane activities, like hunting or martial arts, to their lists of exclusions.

-Military activity during peacetime may also make the list.
-The existence of these exclusions doesn’t mean the insured cannot participate in these activities.
+Military activity during peacetime may also make the exclusions list.
+The existence of these exclusions doesn’t mean the insured cannot participate in these activities, though.

-A critical illness rider is often a standard add-on for a life insurance policy which will help cover medical expenses if the insured suffers from a terminal health condition.
+A critical illness rider is often a standard add-on for a life insurance policy that helps cover medical expenses if the insured suffers from a terminal health condition.

-Insurance companies vary on the types of issues they will cover.
-They will also include specific criteria for severity.
+Insurance companies vary on the types of medical issues they will agree to cover, and providers also often include specific criteria related to terminal illness severity.

 Certain carriers may also build in termination stipulations on the rider depending on how much of the accelerated death benefit is made accessible to the policyholder at origination.